|Ind. National Champs|

 In addition to the team title, Yul Moldauer won individual titles on floor exercise and still rings Saturday night and seven Sooners won a total of 22 All-America honors.

-Just as they did in qualifying one night earlier the Sooners started their night on floor exercise.
+Just as they did in qualifying one night earlier, the Sooners started their night on floor exercise.
 OU came out of the gates well, notching a team score of 70.950.
 Moldauer paced the Sooners with his championship-caliber 14.900.
-Senior co-captains Van Wicklen and Bower backed him up with a pair of strong 14.600s to earn All-American status as well.
-Starting the night on vault, the most generous event this season, Illinois led after the first rotation by just over a point.
+Senior co-captains Van Wicklen and Bower backed him up with a pair of strong 14.600s to earn All-America status as well.
+Starting the night on vault, the most generous event this season, Illinois led after the first rotation by just more than a point.

-A meet-high 69.950 capped the win for Oklahoma.
-Suzuki and Moldauer both put up 14.500s while Van Wicklen anchored the event and night for OU with a 14.350.
+A meet-high 69.950 on high bar capped the win for Oklahoma.
+Suzuki and Moldauer both registered 14.500s while Van Wicklen anchored the event and night for OU with a 14.350.
 All three earned All-America status.

 Head Coach Mark Williams